ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2121054/Practical2.md

 - **Git Support**: Built-in support for Git, allowing you to manage your code repositories directly within Android Studio.
 - **VCS Menu**: Access version control operations like commit, push, pull, and merge.

-## Conclusion
-Setting up Android Studio and familiarizing yourself with its basic components is essential for efficient Android development.
-This guide provides a foundational understanding to get started with building Android applications.